 - No Logging of Your Data – A good VPN should never keep a record of the websites or apps that you’ve used or any of the data that you’ve transmitted.
 On the other hand, a bad VPN will track your data and usage, collect it in a database and sell it to third parties.

-- Speed: This is last but most important thing that you need to look before choosing a right VPN for you.
-Always choos a VPN that provides good speed from your location.
-For this you may ask a free trial of the VPN service from our provider.
+- Speed: This is the last but most important thing that you need to look at before choosing the right VPN for you.
+Always choose a VPN that provides good speed from your location.
+For this, you may ask a free trial of the VPN service from our provider.
 Here are the Top 4 VPNs with free trials you may consider trying first before paying for a service.

 2 Ways that VPN service help keep you safe while online